heig-vd-iai/canopen-stack/README.md

 The dictionnary is composed by an array of objects.
 Each object is identified by a hexadecimal index.
 Objects are themselves composed by an array of entries.
 Each entry is identified by a subindex.
 The entries hold the data source, read/write access and data size.
 To access the data from the dictionnary, the 16 bits index of the object and the entry 8 bits subindex are used.

 The CANopen standard defines a list of object types, such as VAR, RECORD or ARRAY.
-These notions are used only during the dictionnary rendering phase, but are otherwise meaningless.
+These notions are used only during the dictionnary rendering phase.
+VAR type is rendered as a single variable, RECORD as a struct containing variables, and RECORD as a pair of single variable and an array.
-Data is always accessed using the index/subindex multiplexer, so the object type doesn't matter at all.
+In the C++ application, data is always accessed using the index/subindex multiplexer, so the object type doesn't matter at all.
 For VAR objects, data is simply located at subindex 0.

 The standard also defines a list of object dictionnary data types.
 For simplicity, this library supports all of the "primitive" data types that have a direct C type equivalent, with some tweaks.